 Pelargoniums are available in many colors from white to red, shades of pink and purple or salmon.
 The flowers can be single or double.
 Just keep in mind that the double flowers don't cope with rain as well as the single ones do.

-You have the choice between different types of geraniums: the trailing Geraniums also called ivy-leaf Geraniums or the upright Geranium varieties referred to as zonal Geraniums.
-You can grow Geraniums outdoors or indoors in conservatories or on sunny window-sills.
+You have the choice between different types of geraniums: the trailing ones also called ivy-leaf Geraniums or the upright varieties referred to as Zonal Geraniums.
+You can grow them outdoors or indoors in conservatories or on sunny window-sills.

 Geranium care is not rocket science.
 Like all other plants they need regular watering and feeding.
 Avoid over-watering and keeping the rootball too wet as this can cause root-rot.
 Use a good quality fertilizer once a week.

 Choose a sunny spot for Geranium plants.
 They like to be in the sun for most of the day.
 In a shaded spot they won't produce many flowers and they tend to become leggy.

 Deadheading Geraniums is important to keep them flowering over a long period.
 It also helps to avoid fungal diseases like Botrytis, particularly in damp weather.
 Rainy weather can turn the flowers into unsightly mush!
 If they are not dead-headed the whole plants can get affected by fungal disease.

 Bedding Geraniums are great container plants.
 The upright Geraniums can be used as a center piece of a larger container.
 They combine very well with trailing annual flowers like Lobelia, Bacopa, Millionbells (Callibrachoa), Bidens or Verbenas.

-The trailing geraniums (ivy leaf Gernaium) can be grown in hanging baskets, window-boxes or tall urns.
+The trailing geraniums (ivy leaf) can be grown in hanging baskets, window-boxes or tall urns.
 Three plants are enough for a 13 inch basket or pot.
 You can use a few filler plants like Lobelia, Viola or Alyssum with them.

 And don't forget: regular feeding and watering is a must if you want a great looking summer display!

 For overwintering you need a glasshouse or a cooler but bright room.
 They need to be overwintered frost-free.
 The ideal temperature is between 41-47°F/5-8°C. Keep the plants drier during the winter months.
 If they are kept too damp during the winter they will start rotting and you will loose the plants.